LDMX-Software/ldmx-software.github.io/src/developing/building/updating.md

 you could update the code and re-build without changing the environment if desired).

 ### Update Environment
-The `ldmx` command includes a method for updating the environment on your machine.
+There is a `just` recipe that updates the environment on your machine.
 ```
-ldmx pull dev latest
+just pull dev latest
 ```
-The `pull` command informs `ldmx` to download the latest image no matter what (The more common `use` command will only spend time downloading if the image is not available.)
+The `pull` command informs `just` to download the latest image no matter what (The more common `use` command will only spend time downloading if the image is not available.)

 The `latest` tag is one tag that evolves with the image as new versions are built.
-If you wish to avoid accidentally upgrading your environment, you are encouraged to use specific versions of the image (e.g. `ldmx use dev 4.2.0`).
+If you wish to avoid accidentally upgrading your environment, you are encouraged to use specific versions of the image (e.g. `just use dev 4.2.0`).

 ### Update Source Code
 Updating the source code of ldmx-sw mostly amounts to using various `git` comands